Samosa Pav

 Next time, you make samosas at home or get them from your favorite shop, try having it this way.

-For sweet chutney and green chutney, I’m sharing some of options below:
+For sweet chutney and spicy chutneys, I am sharing the recipes below:

 As I said, you can also use store-bought samosas and pavs to make this Samosa Pav.
 The green chutney and sweet tamarind chutney can be made a day before.